NiuTrans/ODEs-in-Vision-and-Language/README.md

 ## Resources

-The full version of the article is available in pdf format: [[pdf]](./chapters/odes-in-vision-and-language.pdf).
+The full version of the article is available here: [[pdf]](https://www.techrxiv.org/users/1028519/articles/1388630-ordinary-differential-equations-in-vision-and-language).

 We also provide individual chapters to facilitate reading: